oconnecp/taskbask-space/README.md

 Run docker compose up -d

 Anytime a new image is deployed, watchtower should redeploy the latest version for you automatically.  you can control this by forking the project and creating your own images

+## What I would do differently with more time
+I definitely would spend time with some input validation.
+Inputs on my routes are not well validated and are relying on the frontend sending the right information.
+It will throw and handle errors where it needs to but I could make it more eligant.

+I originally had the idea of having custom statuses for each project but had to cut that due to scope creep.
+It's definitely nice to have so that a project can be more customizeable.